benkirk/bugreports/derecho/pio_lustre_perf/README.md

 ## Building a Replication Case

 The smallest demonstration case to date requires 16 128-core nodes (2,048 MPI ranks) and access to a Lustre filesystem.
-The software stack is fairly complex, but can be build on top of a base Cray environment using the scripts provided in [this repo](https://github.com/benkirk/bugreports/tree/main), or in .
+The software stack is fairly complex, but can be build on top of a base Cray environment using the scripts provided in [this repo](https://github.com/benkirk/bugreports/tree/main).
 Running `make all` in the `derecho/pio_lustre_perf` subdirectory performs the follwing:
 * Sources a common Cray environment module set using `config_env.sh`.
 Currently tested with the following module stack:
   ```
   Currently Loaded Modules: